spryker/spryker-docs/docs/scos/dev/back-end-development/plugins/plugins.md

 ## How to Use a plugin from another module

-In case you want to make your module flexible, you can add plugins to your module’s dependency provider.
+In case you want to make your module flexible, you can add plugins to your module's dependency provider.
 To do so you need to define an interface which contains a clear description of the expected implementation in the doc block.

 **Example**: plugin interface from the Calculation module: